Duck Island Cottage | A ‘rural’ retreat in St James’s Park

 Over the centuries, the park was re-landscaped many times, with the body of water changing shape between a stream, channels, smaller ponds and now the lake as we see today.
 The landscape of the park today is mostly down to the Regency architect John Nash (1752-1835), who remodelled the straight canal of water into a more natural looking curved lake in the late 1820s.
 He also reintroduced Duck Island, which had been missing for several decades at this point.
 With new trees and shrubs surrounding the cottage, birdlife returned to the park.

 - Duck Island Cottage, St James’s Park, Westminster, SW1A 2BJ.
-Nearest tube: Westminster or St James’s Park.
+Nearest stations: Westminster or St James’s Park.
 Park is open daily from 5am-midnight.
 For more information, visit the Royal Parks website.

 For more of Metro Girl’s history posts, click here.

-Posted on 7 October 2015, in Architecture, History, London and tagged Duck Island Cottage, history, John Nash, london, St James's Park, Victorian London, Westminster.
+Posted on 7 Oct 2015, in Architecture, History, London and tagged John Nash, King James I of England, Victorian, Westminster.
 Bookmark the permalink.
 1 Comment.